luisfabib/fhircraft/docs/quickstart.md

 ## Installation

-If you've got Python 3.8+ and `pip` installed, installing `fhircraft` is as simply as:
+If you've got Python 3.8+ and `pip` installed, installing `fhircraft` is as simple as:

 ```bash
 pip install fhircraft